roytang/blog/content/notes/2020/07/1283901490206109698/index.md

 Attempts 18-19!
 Seismic Doctor (DAMNIT 5th Lavamancer!)
 2-2, Basri Walls 2-1.
 Still missing Garruk and Teferi =/

 JumpStart Attempt 20, the final one for this set (a nice round number): Reanimated Teferi.
 Got one of the two missing PW packets, although this combination wasn't too great, only went 2-4.
 Still missing the Garruk one, hopefully we get it if/when JS returns in the future

+Overall, JumpStart was a reasonably fun casual experience, and I fully expect them to bring it back every so often as I think it's very good for the casual new player experience, especially for anyone wanting to build casual historic brews